This picture will be mintable soon

 Bastiaan van Roekel

-Blockchain is filled with complex terms and phrases that can sometimes make it difficult for beginners and intermediaries to make informed trading and investing decisions.
-Although not all are essential, a few stand out.
-One of these is the term ‘turing completeness’.
+The realm of blockchain is replete with intricate terms and phrases that can often pose challenges for beginners and intermediaries when it comes to making well-informed trading and investing decisions.
+While not all of these terms are essential, a few particularly stand out, and among them is the concept of “Turing completeness.”

-When you write a line of code, you are basically giving a machine instructions on what to do with a set of input data.
-A simple IFTTT (if this then that) statement is a clear example of this.
-For example: you could tell a machine to analyze this article and tell it to output a ‘1’ if the text contains more than 500 characters.
-A machine would in that case count each character in the article, memorize the count and compare its final count number to your input variable (500) after completing the count.
-This process takes time (albeit very little in modern computing) and memory.
+When you write a line of code, you are essentially giving instructions to a machine on how to handle a specific set of input data.
+An example of this is an “if this then that” (IFTTT) statement.
+For instance, you could instruct a machine to analyze an article and output a ‘1’ if the text contains more than 500 characters.
+The machine would count each character, remember the count, and compare it to the input variable (500) after finishing the count.
+This process requires time and memory.

-Statements can be combined in order to make instructions more complex: you could tell the machine to output a 1 if this article contains 500 characters AND contains the letter “a” more than 20 times.
-You can see that this process would cost more time and memory as the machine now has to keep two tallies while processing the input data.
+Instructions can be combined to create more complex instructions.
+For instance, you could instruct the machine to output a ‘1’ if the article contains 500 characters AND the letter “a” appears more than 20 times.
+As you can imagine, this process would consume more time and memory since the machine has to track two tallies while processing the input data.

-The escrow function of the XRPL is, however, not turing complete.
-Meaning that the set of conditions the escrow can consider is limited.
-In a turing complete system, you could give an infinitely complex instruction to be executed, as long as it is logical.
-The only constraint the system (assuming a logical instructions) would have is its memory, energy and run time, but not the complexity of the instruction itself.
+However, the escrow function of the XRPL is not Turing complete, meaning it has limitations on the conditions it can consider.
+In a Turing complete system, you could give infinitely complex instructions to be executed as long as they are logical.
+The only constraint would be the system’s memory, energy, and runtime, not the complexity of the instruction itself.

-Turing completeness gives developers and projects a high degree of freedom to develop specific smart contracts for their projects.
-However, whether turing completeness is essential, is open to debate.
-The problem with turing completeness is that developers and projects can overload a system by feeding it too many complex instructions.
+Turing completeness provides developers and projects with a high level of freedom to create specific smart contracts for their projects.
+However, whether Turing completeness is essential is a topic of debate.
+One challenge with Turing completeness is that developers can overload a system by providing it with too many complex instructions.

-One problem in computing is that a set of instructions can cause a machine to be stuck executing a set of instructions indefinitely, either because the instruction creates a loop or simply because the instruction is so complex that its execution will take too long to be convenient for the parties entering the agreement (if we agree that you only get your assets when the machine has solved for pi, the machine will run forever and the assets will always remain locked).
-For this reason, smart contract capabilities developed for the XRPL, such as hooks, are deliberately not Turing-Complete, as Wietse Wind points out.
-Furthermore, as pointed out in this article, no machine has unlimited memory or run-time and, thus, in practice, every system will always be limited as to what can be executed.
+In computing, a set of instructions can cause a machine to get stuck in an endless loop or execute an instruction that takes an impractically long time to complete.
+For example, if an agreement states that assets will only be released when the machine has solved for pi, the machine will run indefinitely, and the assets will remain locked.
+To mitigate this, smart contract capabilities developed for the XRPL, such as hooks, intentionally avoid Turing completeness.
+Additionally, as mentioned in this article, no machine has unlimited memory or runtime, meaning every system is practically limited in what it can execute.

 Bastiaan van Roekel